syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 {% highlight C# %}

 SfScheduler Scheduler = new SfScheduler();
-this.Scheduler.View = SchedulerView.Day;
+this.Scheduler.View = SchedulerView.TimelineWeek;

-this.Scheduler.DaysView.StartHour = 9;
+this.Scheduler.TimelineView.StartHour = 9;
-this.Scheduler.DaysView.EndHour = 16;
+this.Scheduler.TimelineView.EndHour = 16;
-this.Scheduler.DaysView.ShowCurrentTimeIndicator = false;
+this.Scheduler.TimelineView.ShowCurrentTimeIndicator = false;

 this.Content = Scheduler;